Seán Mac Stíofáin: Death

-In 1993, Mac Stíofáin suffered a stroke.
-On 18 May 2001, he died in Our Lady's Hospital in Navan, County Meath, after a long illness at the age of 73.
-He is buried in St Mary's Cemetery, Navan.
+In 1993, Mac Stíofáin suffered a stroke, an event some accounts place instead in the mid-1980s, followed by a series of further strokes in the years before his death.
+On 18 May 2001, he died in Our Lady's Hospital in Navan, County Meath, after a long illness at the age of 73, though contemporary American reports gave the date of death as 17 May.
+His remains were removed from Fitzsimons Funeral Home in Navan to St Mary's Church, and he is buried in St Mary's Cemetery, Navan.

 Despite his controversial career in the IRA, many of his former comrades (and rivals) paid tribute to him after his death.
 Ruairí Ó Brádaigh, who attended the funeral, issued a glowing tribute, referring to Mac Stíofáin as an "outstanding IRA leader during a crucial period in Irish history" and as the "man for the job" as first Provisional IRA chief of staff.
-Gerry Adams and Martin McGuinness also attended.
+Gerry Adams, who said Mac Stíofáin would be "missed by republicans everywhere" and praised his role in the "struggle for social justice and a united Ireland", and Martin McGuinness also attended.
 In her oration, Ita Ní Chionnaigh of Conradh na Gaeilge, whose flag draped the coffin, lambasted Mac Stíofáin's "character assassination" by the "gutter press" and praised him as a man who had been "interested in the rights of men and women and people anywhere in the world who were oppressed, including Irish speakers in Ireland, who are also oppressed".
+He was survived by his wife, Máire, and, according to most accounts, three daughters.